elinoyam/QASetLossTrainer/README.md

      - Preprocess the data using the `format_input` function in the notebook.
    - **Set Global Default Values**:
      - Run the `set_global_default_values` function to configure global variables before training.
-       I've set those as global variables to reduce the number of calls to function and of calculations, in order to improve performance.
+       I've set those as global variables to reduce the number of calls to function and of calculations, in order to improve performance, and because I need to use their values in compute_matrics and in the custom loss function and we can't pass additional arguments to those functions.
    - **Trainer Configuration**:
      - Pass the following additional keyword arguments (kwargs) to the trainer constructor (default values are defined in `defaultValues.py`):
        - `LAMBDA1`: Weight of the CE loss in the total loss.